CleverRaven/Cataclysm-DDA/README.md

 #### I've found a bug / I would like to make a suggestion.
 What should I do?

-Either submit an issue on [our GitHub page](https://github.com/TheDarklingWolf/Cataclysm-DDA/) or send an email to `TheDarklingWolf@gmail.com`.
+Please submit an issue on [our GitHub page](https://github.com/TheDarklingWolf/Cataclysm-DDA/issues/).
+If you're not able to, send an email to `TheDarklingWolf@gmail.com`.